 Albert was born at Carolina Tiger Rescue as part of the former breeding program.
-Albert is one of two male kinkajous we have at Carolina Tiger Resuce.
-He loves when the volunteers bring him a banana treat and he is always willing to wake up for that.
+Albert is one of two male kinkajous we have at Carolina Tiger Rescue.
+He loves when the volunteers bring him a banana treat and is always willing to wake up for that.
 Albert has become our kink of mischief.
 He is very quick and aggressive for such a small animal and one to definitely keep an eye on.

 How Albert Came to the Sanctuary